 The mobile one is One Punch Man: Road to Hero, and it looks like it’s doing poorly as well.
 It didn’t rank in the top 300 games for mobile in Japan or the USA.
 I did check the iOS and Android rankings for February, March, and even April.

-The above are just the main means an anime adaptation can generate profit, but there are more ways anime makes money.
-I won’t post all of them here because the rest are usually only a small piece of the profits for most franchises.
+The above are just the primary means an anime adaptation can generate profit, but there are more ways anime makes money.
+I won’t post all of them because this post would be ten times longer.

-But here are a few examples for One Punch Man – Soundtrack (OST), ending/openings songs sales, web radio, international license for Viz Media, streaming on Hulu, Crunchyroll, Netflix, various collaborations, and more.
+But here are a few examples for One Punch Man – Soundtrack, ending/openings songs, web radio, international license for Viz Media, streaming on Hulu, Crunchyroll, Netflix, Live Action Movie.

-Conclusion for Sales & Profit: The games did poorly, and the BD sales dropped a lot, but the manga, merch, and streaming are doing fine, so there shouldn’t be any problem with profit for now.
+Conclusion for Sales & Profit The games did poorly, and the BD sales dropped a lot, but the manga, merch, and streaming are doing fine, so there shouldn’t be any problem with profit for OPM for now.

 In terms of manga, the series currently has 20,000,000 copies in print as of 07/2019.
-And there was just a new volume released in October 2019 that sold well.
-The sales didn’t improve much from OPM season 2, but I don’t think that matters much once you sell this much.
+The sales didn’t improve much from OPM season 2, but I don’t think that matters.

 As for merchandise, the franchise is doing great.
-There are new figmas announced for One Punch Man.
-And plenty of new merchandise to pick from every month, but still low amount of Fubuki figmas.
+There is plenty of new merchandise to pick from every month, but there is still a low amount of Fubuki figures.

-Conclusion for Popularity: One Punch Man season 2 wasn’t as a big deal as season 1 was, but it was still popular.
-There is no doubt that the second season didn’t do any good for the franchise as a whole.
+CONCLUSION ON POPULARITY One Punch Man season 2 wasn’t as big as season 1 was, but it was still popular.
+There is no doubt that the second season didn’t do any good for the franchise.
 It did hurt the mainstream popularity the franchise gained from the first season.

 Will There Be One Punch Man Season 3

 One Punch Man is just too big not to do another season.
 It prints money with how much popular it is, especially in the west.
-It’s not a too big stretch to say it’s the most popular recent anime in the west along with My Hero Academia.
-So I wouldn’t worry about One Punch Man Season 3 because it will be announced.
+It’s not a too big stretch to say it’s the most popular recent anime in the west along with My Hero Academia and Attack on Titan.

-The real question is the release date and if it will look more like season 1 than season 2 of One Punch Man.
+The real question is the release date and if it will look more like season 1 of OPM.
 If I had to guess, I would say late 2020, or more likely in 2021, we will hear something about One Punch Man season 3 release date.

 And I hope the third season will improve at least the sound because that was the worst part for me in One Punch Man season 2.
 The fighting scenes need a lot of work as well since One Punch Man is action-packed anime that benefits from great animation.

-Maybe the animation studio JS staff will deliver the anime in better animation quality next time, or a miracle will happen, and Shingo Natsume and his friends will return to work on One Punch Man season 3.
+Maybe the animation studio J.C.Staff will deliver the anime in better animation quality next time or a miracle will happen, and Shingo Natsume will return to work on OPM season 3.